 In September 2015 I was fortunate enough to have the last-minute opportunity to join an Intrepid Travel tour to Burma (Myanmar) and have to say, it's been one of my travel highlights.

 Burma is a magical country with mythical landscapes, ancient temples, friendly locals and food that you will never forget.
-Whether you're strolling around the golden-spired of the Shwedagon Pagoda or watching the sunset from the top of a temple in Bagan - Burma will capture your heart and soul with its tranquility, its beauty and its simplicity.
+Whether you're strolling around the golden-spired of the Shwedagon Pagoda or watching the sunset from the top of a temple in Bagan - Burma will capture your heart and soul with its tranquillity, its beauty and its simplicity.

 Whether a trip is Basic, Original or Comfort doesn't really matter.
 What does matter are the people I'll be travelling with, sites I'll see, the guide that leads the group and if there is time to meet the locals.
 As 60% of Intrepid travellers are solo, knew I wouldn't be the only one winging it on my own.

 The 12-day Classic Myanmar has a maximum of 12 people and will always go ahead even if there is only one customer.
 On my trip, however, there were 16!
 This trip is a Comfort trip which raises the bar in regards to standard of accommodation, meals, transport and amount of free time.
 The trip runs at a consistent pace with free time available for those that need it.
 There is no obligation to go on some parts of the tour if you wish to rest in your hotel or do something different.
 This is nothing like a Contiki Tour, Top Deck, Cosmos, Globus Journeys or Trafalgar trip.
-Intrepid is more down-to-earth, grass-roots travelling with flexibility to work with the group, the location and the needs of everyone.
+Intrepid is more down-to-earth, grass-roots travelling with the flexibility to work with the group, the location and the needs of everyone.

 On this trip my fellow travellers were: